conradev/QuickQR/README.md

 # QuickQR

 This project integrates a QR code reader into Apple's Camera application.
-It brings the "quick" back into "quick response"!
+It brings the 'quick' back into 'quick response'!

 The project uses [ZXing](http://code.google.com/p/zxing/) to read QR codes, and [Theos](https://github.com/DHowett/theos) as its build system.